rocketbot-cl/emailAdvanced/README.md

-# Email avanzado
+# Advanced email

-Module with advanced options for mail management
+Module with advanced options for handling emails

-*Read this in other languages: [English](README.md), [Español](README.es.md).*
+*Read this in other languages: [English](README.md), [Português](README.pr.md), [Español](README.es.md)*

 ## How to install this module

-__Download__ and __install__ the content in 'modules' folder in Rocketbot path
+To install the module in Rocketbot Studio, it can be done in two ways:

-## How to use this module
+1. Manual: __Download__ the .zip file and unzip it in the modules folder.
+The folder name must be the same as the module and inside it must have the following files and folders: \__init__.py, package.json, docs, example and libs.
+If you have the application open, refresh your browser to be able to use the new module.
-The emailAdvanced module must be used in conjunction with the native email module.
-As a first action, we must go to the modules section and look for the "Email" module, then "SMTP-IMAP" and use the "Configure server" command.
-We must complete the fields with the data of the server, port, password and mail.
-Check SSL if necessary.
-Once this is done, we will be able to use the module commands.
+2. Automatic: When entering Rocketbot Studio on the right margin you will find the **Addons** section, select **Install Mods**, search for the desired module and press install.

 ## Overview